 Organizations included in the directory encompass a wide range of philosophical viewpoints and methods of action.
 This means that organizations ranging from those conducting pet rescue, promoting vegan or vegetarian eating, and even certain environmental groups are included in the directory.
 The common denominator of all groups is that animal protection must be a component of the organization’s work.

 While a handful of zoos may meet this criteria, we do not list any organization that raises animals for food or fiber, or breeds animals for personal gain.
-We also do not list individuals, such as veterinarians, in the directory.
+We also do not list veterinary practices or individuals on personal title in the directory.

 Please note that the inclusion of any group in the directory should not be taken as a recommendation of its aims, policies or methods.